IEP/airflow-example/README.md

 ## Usage

 1. Prepare your Python environment and database, in my case I'm using Python 3.9 and PostgreSQL.
+2. Prepare the PostgreSQL instance with username `postgres`, password `postgres`, database name `airflow` on your local machine.
-2. Adjust the `database.sql_alchemy_conn` inside `airflow.cfg.example` if needed.
+3. Adjust the `database.sql_alchemy_conn` inside `airflow.cfg.example` if needed.
-3. Execute `install.sh` to install the dependencies and set up few Airflow configurations.
+4. Execute `install.sh` to install the dependencies and set up few Airflow configurations.
-4. Execute `run.sh` to start the Airflow, you can then access it in `http://localhost:8080` at your browser and login using `admin:admin`.
+5. Execute `run.sh` to start the Airflow, you can then access it in `http://localhost:8080` at your browser and login using `admin:admin`.

 ## Unit Tests